Raboro/Raboro/README.md

 - 👋 Hi, my name is Marius and I am 18 years old.
+From October 2022, I will study computer science dual at the DHBW in Karlsruhe
 - 👀 I’m interested in sports, modern technology, health and programming.
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on ...